g-e-kenney/prettyClusters/README.md

 - A [basic installation guide](https://github.com/g-e-kenney/prettyClusters/wiki/Installation-guide) is the best starting point.
 - I've got a simple walkthrough for a [standard run](https://github.com/g-e-kenney/prettyClusters/wiki/a-standard-prettyClusters-run) using the `prettyClusters` toolset.
 - This is very much a work in progress, and doing this is using `prettyClusters` in difficult mode, but I've got a [rough workflow](https://github.com/g-e-kenney/prettyClusters/wiki/Preparing-data-from-non-IMG-sources-for-prettyClusters) for getting data from non-IMG sources, and [another workflow](https://github.com/g-e-kenney/prettyClusters/wiki/Running-prettyClusters-with-GenBank-files) for standardizing it for use in `prettyClusters`.
+- Also check out the [troubleshooting](https://github.com/g-e-kenney/prettyClusters/wiki/Troubleshooting-common-issues) list for cryptic-sounding errors that I've seen pop up enough times to be worth noting.

 ### `prettyClusters` output
 Illustrating the output of some of the components (or, in the case of the cluster diagrams themselves, just under 10% of the output):